kieran-mackle/AutoTrader/docs/source/core/AutoTrader.md

   3. Scan mode

 By default, AutoTrader will run in livetrade mode.
-The run modes can be controlled by using the appropriate [configuration methods](#configuration-methods).
+The run modes can be controlled by using the appropriate [configuration methods](autotrader-config-methods).
 Each of these methods allow the user to modify the default attributes of AutoTrader.

+(autotrader-livetrade-mode)=
 ### Livetrade Mode
 If both `backtest_mode` and `scan_mode` attributes are set to `False`, AutoTrader will run in livetrade mode.

-In livetrade mode, the data indexing is similar to that described [above](#data-indexing) in backtest mode, however, only the last candle is indexed.
+In livetrade mode, the data indexing is similar to that described [above](autotrader-data-indexing) in backtest mode, however, only the last candle is indexed.
 This candle corresponds to latest market conditions, so long as the data retrieval was called upon runnning
 AutoTrader, to retrieve the last `N` candles.
 This parameter is specified as the `period` in the [strategy configuration](strategy-config) file.